rand3289/OutNet/readme.md

 * To support your other services OutNet provides a library for signature creation and verification.
 Your private key does not have to be shared with your other services.

+## OutNet installation instructions
+The first step in any installation is creating or editing start.url text file.
+It contains an initial url (IP:PORT) for OutNet to connect to.
+For example 127.0.0.1:12345 This is where OutNet will connect to find peers.
+The file can be deleted later.
+You should trust the initial source of the information to avoid problems.

+When outnet first runs, it creates the following files:
+outnet.cfg outnet*.log publicOutNet.key secretOutNet.key and possibly remoteData.save
+User can further create *.service files with local service descriptions you want to advertise.
+User can also create *.badip and *.badkey files for blacklisted IPs and Public Keys respectively.

+### Installation instructions for OutNet daemon on Linux with systemd
+1. create start.url file as described above in the common instructions
+2. edit outnet_systemd.svc to set your User, WorkingDirectory and ExecStart User should match "whoami"
+    WorkingDirectory should be set to the location of the executable file "outnet" ExecStart should be set to the full path for the executable "outnet"
+3. run "sudo mv outnet_systemd.svc /etc/systemd/system/outnet.service" in the install dir
+4. run "sudo systemctl daemon-reload"
+5. run "sudo systemctl enable outnet.service"
+6. run "sudo systemctl start outnet.service"
+    At this point OutNet will start running and create some files.
+7. Change to OutNet directory and check outnet*.log file for errors.

+### Installation instructions for OutNet service on MS Windows
+1. create start.url file as described above in the common instructions.
+2. Right click on a command prompt icon and select "Run as Administrator".
+Enter admin password.
+3. Run the following command: "sc create OutNet binPath= c:\pathToOutnet\outnet.exe start= auto" Make sure to replace pathToOutNet with a full path to outnet.exe At this point you should see "[SC] CreateService SUCCESS"
+4. run "sc start OutNet"
+    Make sure it shows the STATE is "RUNNING"
+    At this point OutNet will start running and create some files.
+4. Change to OutNet directory and check outnet*.log file for errors.

+If anything goes wrong, run "sc delete OutNet" and repeat the steps above.
+If outnet fails to start, log file can end up in c:\windows\system32\outnet*.log

 Reading further requires understanding of the following concepts:
 https://en.wikipedia.org/wiki/Graphical_user_interface
 https://en.wikipedia.org/wiki/Library_(computing)